 1. What is a Cowboy shot?

+Different types of shots are employed for specific reasons.
+"Cowboy" shots in cinema are a great way for filmmakers to tell a story, especially when those stories deal with heroism and confident characters.
 Because they fit into that sweet spot, they are incredibly useful for both creative and practical reasons.

 COWBOY SHOT DEFINITION